RX0FA/raptor-cage/README.md

 * Simple GUI delivered as Flatpak that builds the needed commands based on the selected options, and creates `.desktop` shortcuts.
 * Investigate a way to use `--new-session` while allowing the user to read the output, without relying on seccomp, probably an easy fix could be to create an HTTP server where the output can be seen.
 * Fork `steam-native-runtime` and remove Steam related stuff (i.e., keep dependencies only) and implement GitHub Actions for update checking and deployment to the AUR.
 This would prevent the `pacman.conf` workaround described in the FAQ.
-* Create overlay filesystem on top of game directory in order to allow writing data without affecting the underlying files (could be used instead of `-w`).
+* Create overlay filesystem on top of game directory in order to allow writing data without affecting the underlying files (could be used instead of `:rw`).